Legal Glossary

 War Crimes Act (WCA) of 1996 – A U.S. law that defines a war crime to include a "grave breach of the Geneva Conventions," specifically noting that "grave breach" includes killing, torture, or inhumane treatment where either the perpetrator or the victim is a U.S. national or member of the armed forces.

-Writ of Certiorari - A formal written order from a higher court to a lower court requesting a transcript of the proceedings of a previous case for review.
-Most commonly used in the context of the Supreme Court agreeing to hear a case, granting cert, or refusing to take up a case, denying cert.
+- A formal written order from a higher court to a lower court requesting a transcript of the proceedings of a previous case for review.
+Most commonly used in the context of the Supreme Court agreeing to hear a case (“granting cert”) or refusing to take up a case (“denying cert”) in which the aggrieved party does not otherwise have an automatic right to review.